-Flash back a decade to a shaggier, funkier, earth tone-ier time, when John Travolta was king, hair was long, and basketball shorts were really short.
+Flash back a few decades to a shaggier, funkier, earth tone-ier time, when John Travolta was king, hair was long, and basketball shorts were really short.
 Here are a dozen of the most desired items for school kids in the 1970s.
 What did you have?

 Launched by Mead in 1978, these three-ring binders with the velcro flap kept your love notes safely tucked inside.